Close

 ADT customer reviews

 The one review our Reviews Team found on Trustpilot complained about ADT needing to install the medical alert system.
-When our Reviews Team purchased a medical alert from ADT, installation was unnecessary.
+But when our Reviews Team purchased a medical alert from ADT, installation by the company was not required or needed.

 Will ADT help prevent falls?